 This announcement was met with resistance.
 If I'm being honest, it was more of a rebellion with fists smashing on tables and people spontaneously snarling like dogs.

-So I went inside, took out a few containers of my pesto and let my friend Andrea’s daughter make a pesto pizza.
+So I went inside, took out a few containers of my homemade pesto (recipe for that pesto here) and let my friend Andrea's daughter make a pesto pizza.
 Her daughter Sage is a grown woman.
 And a chef.
-So I wasn’t really taking a lot of chances on handing the task over to her.
+So I wasn't really taking a lot of chances on handing the task over to her.

 I'd consider adding a few slices of Sage if she ever told me she liked pineapple and ham on her pizza.